alanliska/xtb-for-phreeqc-plus/README.md

 $ cmake .. -DCMAKE_INSTALL_PREFIX=/path/to/install -DBLAS_LIBRARIES=/path/to/libblas.a -DLAPACK_LIBRARIES=/path/to/liblapack.a -DWITH_OpenMP=FALSE -DCMAKE_VERBOSE_MAKEFILE:BOOL=ON -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -DFETCHCONTENT_FULLY_DISCONNECTED=ON
 ```

-open link.txt files and if they contain -lpython3.9, substitute by path/to/libpython3.7m.a and add -pie -fPIC
+open link.txt files and (if necessary) replace as many links to shared libraries to static as possible, add -pie -fPIC

 ```bash
 $ make install
 ```

-####

 # Semiempirical Extended Tight-Binding Program Package